A neighborhood woven into the history

 A note on what Pride is

 It's worth remembering, amid the floats and the parties, that Pride began as a protest and remains one.
 The march commemorates a moment when a marginalized community refused to accept being treated as criminals, and it has continued every year through the AIDS crisis, the fight for marriage equality, and the ongoing struggle for trans rights and protections.
-Celebrating joyfully and honoring that history are not in tension — they are the same act.
+Celebrating joyfully and honoring that history are not in tension.
+They are the same act.
 However you mark the month, mark it with that in mind.

 From everyone at The Alchemy: happy Pride.
 We're proud to be part of this neighborhood, this city, and this season.